Madonna and contemporary arts: Depictions and accolades

-According to English writer Andrew Morton, various of her films have been exhibited in museums around the world, including the Pompidou Center in Paris, as modern works of art.
-In 2016, MoMA PS1 screened Madonna: Truth or Dare celebrating its 25th anniversary and its impact, including the arts.
-She received a comedic tribute in 2009 named Almost Human: Madonna on Film, hosted by David Schmader at Central Cinema, while Metrograph devoted the Body of Word: A Madonna Retrospective in 2016, a five-days retrospective celebrating her film career.
+According to English writer Andrew Morton in 2001, various of her films have been exhibited in museums around the world as "modern works of art", including the Pompidou Center in Paris.
+In 2016, MoMA PS1 screened Madonna: Truth or Dare celebrating its 25th anniversary and impact.
+Her film career have been part of some tributes, including a comedic tribute in 2009 named Almost Human: Madonna on Film, hosted by David Schmader at Central Cinema, while Metrograph devoted the Body of Word: A Madonna Retrospective in 2016, a five-days retrospective celebrating her film career.
+A month-thematic Madonna film series was announced to be held at The Roxy Cinema in New York starting on July 27 and running through August 2023.

-Her music videos have been part of art exhibitions as well, and this include «Bedtime Story» displayed in permanent exhibitions at Museum of Modern Art (MoMA) and then in Museum of the Moving Image of London.
+Some of her videos were part of art exhibitions, notoriously, "Bedtime Story" on display permanently at the Museum of Modern Art (MoMA) and then in Museum of the Moving Image of London.
 Other entities like the School of Visual Arts screened the video as well.
 The 2000 article Madonna and Hypertext, published by the National Art Education Association in their Studies in Art Education, explored two Madonna's videos.

+She has inspired some dance visuals performances.
+For instance, Singaporean composer, painter and poet, Mark Chan displayed the "Dreaming of Kuanyin, Meeting Madonna" (2007) at the Singapore International Festival of Arts, a dance and visual poem that combined dance moves, inspired by Kuanyin, Virgin Mary and Madonna.
 In 2018, Madonna was awarded by the High School of Performing Arts in Malaga (in Spanish: Escuela Superior de Artes Escénicas de Málaga, ESAEM).
 They rendered a performance tribute called Madonna Revolution.
+In 2015, she received a tribute in the Canadian's L'International des Feux Loto-Québec.

 Artistic reception

 Postmodernism

 Postmodernism encompasses a variety of approaches and movements, including aesthetics.
-It shaped early views on Madonna, with professor Arthur Asa Berger commenting, "much has been said of her 'postmodernism'", and adding that it was a time when discussing Madonna in this context was popular in academic circles.
-Berger further explains that a simple way of thinking about postmodernism is as the way in which "our contemporary artists and culture produce art".
-English writer Lucy O'Brien held that "much has been made of Madonna as a postmodern icon", as well as that her reference points have been resolutely modernist.
+In the early 2000s, Arthur Asa Berger noted how it was popular in academic circles discussing her within postmodernism and further explains that a "simple way" of thinking about postmodernism is the way in which "our contemporary artists and culture produce art".

+She has been estimated both immediately and retrospectively.
+Some, including author Shara Rambarran in 2021, labeled her both icon and "Queen of Postmodernism".
+In the 1990s, American philosopher Susan Bordo described her as a "postmodern heroine".
+In 2007, O'Brien held that "much has been made of Madonna as a postmodern icon", as well as that her reference points have been resolutely modernist.
-Madonna was suggested by assistant professor Olivier Sécardin of Utrecht University to epitomize postmodernism.
-Christian writer Graham Cray gives his point of view, once commenting "Madonna is perhaps the most visible example of what is called post-modernism", while for Martin Amis she is "perhaps the most postmodern personage on the planet".
-Academics Sudhir Venkatesh and Fuat Firat deemed her as "representative of postmodern rebellion".
 According to Glenn Ward, "Madonna has been important to postmodernism for her ability to plunder the conventions".

-American philosopher Susan Bordo described her as a "postmodern heroine", and she was also labeled both icon and "Queen of postmodernism".
+Academics Sudhir Venkatesh and Fuat Firat described her as "representative of postmodern rebellion".
+She epitomizes posmodernism said Olivier Sécardin from Utrecht University.
+In similar remarks, Graham Cray once considered her as perhaps "the most visible example", while Martin Amis said she was "perhaps the most postmodern personage on the planet".